 The A Nightmare on Elm Street franchise self-terminated with the combination of the fifth film, The Dream Child, in 1989 and Freddy's Dead: The Final Nightmare in 1991.
 The former film was poorly received by fans and was the lowest-grossing film in the franchise up to that point, causing New Line to pull the trigger with Freddy's Dead, a film that, despite making a bit more money, is today regarded as the series' rock bottom.

-Saw VI was by no means a flop, earning $68.2 million against a $11.5 million budget.
+Saw VI was by no means a flop, earning $68.2 million against a $11.5 million budget, and was widely considered by critics and fans of the series to be a much better film than the previous two Saw movies released before it.
 However, it was by far the lowest-grossing film in the series, and when combined with the failure of other "Torture Porn" films at the box office and the blockbuster success of Paranormal Activity, the film that Saw VI competed with that October (and which couldn't have been more different in terms of tone), Lionsgate saw the writing on the wall and pulled the plug after the next installment.
 While Saw 3D: The Final Chapter was a hit, it wasn't enough to save the series.

 Only the movies may have been killed (the studio says a fifth and maybe sixth film are possible, but writer Kevin Williamson stated he's not interested), because MTV is doing a Scream TV series.

-The Hannibal Lector series seemed to have come to a close in 2001 with the release of the film adaptation of Red Dragon, rounding out what was until then a trilogy of film adaptations of Thomas Harris's trilogy of Hannibal books, all helmed by Anthony Hopkins portraying the titular Hannibal Lector character.
+The Hannibal Lector series initially came to a close in 2001 with the release of the film adaptation of Red Dragon, rounding out what was until then a trilogy of film adaptations of Thomas Harris's trilogy of Hannibal books (Red Dragon, The Silence of the Lambs, and Hannibal in chronological order) all helmed by Anthony Hopkins portraying the titular Hannibal Lector character.
 Then Dino De Laurentiis announced he was producing a Hannibal prequel/origin film and told the series's author Thomas Harris that if Harris didn't write a book for the film to be based on, he would produce it without Harris's involvement.
 Harris complied and the results were the 2006 book Hannibal Rising and a 2007 film adaptation of the same name.
 The book received a mixed reaction, while the movie received a negative critical reception and (unlike the previous three films) was a box office disappointment, dissuading Harris from further continuing the Hannibal Lector book series (and by extension the film franchise as well).
 The series as a whole was dead in the water until it got a Continuity Rebooton the small screen six years later, which lacks any input from Harris whatsoever and is an original prequel series to Red Dragon (though showrunnerBryan Fuller still plans to adapt the events of the original three books at some point in the show).